The Importance of G.I. Joe Accessories for Collectors

 ⭐ 9.
 Rare & Notable Accessories

-Some highly sought-after items:
+Some highly sought-after items include:

 Missile parts from large vehicles